JohnnyBlocks/JBs-Lab-Production/_posts/return_to_gaming_mode.md

 ---
-layout: post
 author: JohnnyBlocks
+category: How-To
 title: How To Add 'Return to Gaming Mode' to Application Menu
-category: How-To
 tags: [ SteamDeck ]
+permalink: add-return-to-gaming-mode.html
+image: assets/images/xxxxxxxx.jpg
 ---

 This is part of a series on themeing your Steam Deck desktop experience.
 This part will cover adding a few ways to add a '**Return to Gaming Mode**' shortcut into your Application Launcher.